k3rn3lpanicc/ccc-demo/README.md

 # Private Market Prediction System

-A privacy-preserving betting system that uses threshold encryption and mock Trusted Execution Environment (TEE) to enable confidential voting and transparent settlement on Ethereum.
+A privacy-preserving, multi-market prediction platform that uses threshold encryption and mock Trusted Execution Environment (TEE) to enable confidential voting and transparent settlement on Ethereum.

 ## What is This?

-This is a proof-of-concept betting platform where:
+This is a proof-of-concept prediction market platform where:

+- **Multiple markets** can exist simultaneously in one smart contract
+- **Admin creates markets** with custom titles and descriptions (Polymarket-style)
+- **Users browse markets** on a landing page and select which to participate in
 - **Users vote privately** on options A or B with USDC tokens via a web interface
 - **Individual votes remain encrypted** throughout the voting period
 - **Vote distribution is revealed periodically** (every 5 votes) to prevent identification
 - **Two metrics tracked**: A-ratio (vote count) and A-funds-ratio (funds amount)
-- **Real-time visualization** shows both metrics on an interactive chart
+- **Real-time visualization** shows both metrics on an interactive chart per market
 - **TEE processes all votes** in a confidential manner
 - **Smart contract holds funds** and enforces settlement rules
 - **Winners are paid proportionally** to their stakes
 - **Automated voting** script available for testing with multiple accounts
+- **Admin authentication** required for market creation

 ## Cryptographic Scheme